Public meeting focuses on proposed Union Pier development’s height, density and design

 CHARLESTON, S.C.
-(WCBD) – Several people turned out for Thursday’s meeting to hear about the height, density and design of the proposed plan.
+(WCBD) – Several people turned out for Thursday’s meeting to hear about the height, density and design of the proposed plan for Union Pier.

 The Gaillard Center Ballroom was filled with Charleston community members and city officials who attended to learn more about the latest changes to the Union Pier Redevelopment Plan.